Shopify accounting automation software

 2. Then, when the payouts arrive, those are segregated by location and/or channel as well, giving the accounting team a neat summary of Daily Payouts by Store or Location.

-To learn more about this powerful feature, book a discovery call:
+To learn more about Payout Splitting with Bookkeep, book a discovery call:

 Start a trial or book a demo.